mwlon/pcodec/README.md

 # Pcodec

-Pcodec (or pco) losslessly compresses and decompresses numerical sequences with high compression ratio and moderately fast speed.
+Pcodec (or pco, pronounced "pico") losslessly compresses and decompresses numerical sequences with high compression ratio and moderately fast speed.

 **Use cases:**